-"How so?"

-"There are manned gun emplacements on the hilltops at the entrance to the bay.
+There are manned gun emplacements on the hilltops at the bay’s entrance.
 And we observed police sentries on duty at the arms drop point at midnight.
-We think that the English knew we were coming and perhaps may have apprehended your Sinn Feiners."
+We think that the English knew we were coming and may have apprehended your Sinn Feiners."